 Virginia Holocaust Museum Info

-Out of an abundance of caution, and as part of a careful reopening, the Virginia Holocaust Museum will require masks for entry to the museum.
-We are also asking guests to sign a mandatory waiver and register to enter the museum, which can be done below.
+Out of an abundance of caution, the Virginia Holocaust Museum will require masks for entry to the museum for all unvaccinated guests.
+Masks are strongly suggested for all guests for their safety and the safety of other guests.
+The museum is also asking guests to sign up to visit which can be done here.

 Sign Up Instructions